rafaelxoliolab/java.myfirstproject/README.md

-# How to create first Java project with Eclipse IDE
+# How to create your first Java project with Eclipse IDE
 Simple example of how to start programing with Java using the Eclipse IDE

 ## Definition